Prohibitions in Sikhism

 Adherents of Sikhism follow a number of prohibitions.
+These are not religious mandates as Sikhism suggests, not prohibits, but rather are mandates by social norm.
 As with any followers of any faith or group, adherence varies by each individual.

 Prohibitions

 These prohibitions are strictly followed by initiated Khalsa Sikhs who have undergone initiation.
 While the Sikh gurus did not enforce religion and did not believe in forcing people to follow any particular religion in general, the Sikh community does encourage all people to become better individuals by following the Guru's Advice (Gurmatta), as opposed to living life without the Guru's code of disciple (Man-mat):